Review: Flor de Caña 12 Year Centenario

 Flor de Caña lacked any real distinction.
 It was rum, plain and simple – with an emphasis on plain.
 It lacked any real spark or life, wanting for anything to make it leap out of the glass or stand out in a crowd.
 This is unfortunate, because everything I’d heard about Flor de Caña led me to expect something more distinguished.
 But as they say, the proof is in the pudding.
 And having finally gotten my hands on an actual bottle, the pudding just wasn’t there.

-2 Responses to 'Review: Flor de Caña 12 Year Centenario'
+4 thoughts on “Review: Flor de Caña 12 Year Centenario